Alyetama/resu/README.md

 #  27%|██▋       | 3/11 [00:07<00:20,  1.10s/it]
 #  35%|███▍      | 4/11 [00:09<00:18,  1.10s/it]

-#  Writing a checkpoint...
+#  Saving progress to checkpoint file: `/my/custom/ckpt/name.ckpt`...

 #  38%|███▊      | 5/11 [00:11<00:17,  1.10s/it]
 #  52%|████▏     | 6/11 [00:12<00:16,  1.10s/it]
 #  69%|██████▉   | 7/11 [00:19<00:08,  1.10s/it]

-# ...failed for some reason.
+# ...
 ```

-- Assuming the program failed for some reason, you can easily resume like described in `Example 1`.
+- Let's say your program failed for some reason, you can easily resume like described in `Example 1`.